sourcegraph/handbook/content/product/product_management/index.md

 ## Collaboration

-Product Management tends to collaborate with a lot of different groups.
-Beyond our shared [work as a team value](../../company/values.md#work-as-a-team), there are some teams where collaboration is especially important or can be unclear so we have documented high level practices around how we work together.
+Product Management collaborates with a lot of different groups.
+Beyond our shared [work as a team value](../../company/values.md#work-as-a-team), there are some teams where collaboration is especially important and where roles and responsibilities can be unclear.
+To help clarify this, we have documented high level practices around how we work together.

 ### Product Management & Marketing